danieltuveson/danieltuveson.github.io/_posts/2024-12-10-stupidly-typed-languages.markdown

 ```
 function main() {
+    x = 1
     print("Hello from a stupid programming language!")
-    im_stupid()
+    x.im_stupid()
 }
 ```

 A language implementation must be considered “stupidly typed” if its closest equivalent to the above pseudocode would print “Hello from a stupid programming language!” before printing out any other text.
 If a language satisfies this property, it is a stupid language, and if you use it you are probably an idiot.
 If it does not, then you are programming in a language for nerds, and you are probably a loser that doesn’t have any friends.

 Now I know what you’re thinking.
-What if a language has a builtin `im_stupid()` function?
+What if a language has a builtin `im_stupid()` method on integers?
 I’m sorry, but by the canonical definition, it is a stupidly typed programming language.
 And even worse, you’re a nerd for being so pedantic.